 Efficiency First to Lower Cost and Carbon

 The Appendix requires energy efficiency first to lower energy demand, with newly constructed homes achieving an Energy Rating Index (ERI) score ranging from 43 to 47 depending on the local climate zone.
 Testing to ensure the ERI is met before adding renewable generation minimizes the cost of solar installations and maximizes savings on monthly energy bills.
-Besides the cost savings, zero energy buildings improve comfort from better insulation, lighting and heating, and cooling systems, as well as minimize the amount of renewable resources, such as solar panels, needed.
+Besides the cost savings, zero energy building performance improves comfort from better insulation, lighting and heating, and cooling systems.

 The balance of the energy use is met with onsite or offsite renewable energy.
 The upfront cost of adding solar photovoltaics (PV) to a home has dropped dramatically over the past few years, it is more affordable than ever with a payback on the initial investment estimated at less than 10 years (not including tax or utility incentives) from energy savings.